peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 ## Data Preparation

-The raw export of 10,378 candidates must first be validated and cleaned, then filtered and formatted before it can be imported into the Solar Fire astrology software.
-This is a three-step process:
+The raw export of over 10,000 candidates must be validated, filtered, and formatted before it can be imported into the Solar Fire astrology software.
+This is an automated, three-step process.

-### Preliminary Step: Data Validation and Cleaning
+### Step 1: Data Validation

 **A Note on Reproducibility and Dynamic Data:** To ensure the highest quality foundational dataset, the raw export (`adb_raw_export.txt`) was first audited by the `src/validate_adb_data.py` script.
 This script programmatically cross-references each entry against the live English Wikipedia to verify the subject's name, confirm the existence of their page, and validate that a death date is listed.
-Because Wikipedia's content can change over time, this validation step is not perfectly reproducible.
-The study's subsequent filtering and analysis steps therefore rely on the static, cleaned version of `adb_raw_export.txt` that resulted from this one-time audit and is included in the repository.
+Because Wikipedia is a dynamic source, this validation step is not perfectly reproducible.
+The study's subsequent filtering and analysis steps therefore rely on the static validation report that resulted from this one-time audit, which is included in the project repository as `data/reports/adb_validation_report.csv`.
+This approach ensures that while the validation itself is dynamic, the filtering process based on its static output is fully reproducible.

-The output of this script is a detailed report flagging any discrepancies.
-This report was used to manually correct typos and remove invalid entries from the master `adb_raw_export.txt` file, producing the clean source data used in the next step.

-### Step 1: Filtering and Selection
+### Step 2: Filtering and Selection

 **A Note on Eminence Scores and Reproducibility:** The eminence scores used for filtering are a foundational asset of this study, stored in the static file `data/sources/eminence_scores.csv`.
 The generation of these scores was a one-time, non-deterministic process involving interactive querying of multiple LLMs.
 By treating the resulting scores as a static input, the subsequent filtering and selection process executed by `src/filter_adb_candidates.py` remains fully deterministic and computationally reproducible.

 The entire filtering and selection process is automated by the `src/filter_adb_candidates.py` script.
-This script takes the raw data export (`data/sources/adb_raw_export.txt`) and two curated data files—`data/sources/filter_adb_raw.csv` and `data/sources/eminence_scores.csv`—as input to produce the final list of 5,000 subjects.
+It takes three files as input: the raw data export (`data/sources/adb_raw_export.txt`), the validation report (`data/reports/adb_validation_report.csv`), and the eminence scores (`data/sources/eminence_scores.csv`).

-First, the script pre-processes the 10,378 raw candidates by cleaning and decoding the raw text to handle formatting issues from the source export (e.g., converting `Nat%20%22King%22%20Cole` to `Nat "King" Cole`).
-It then filters this clean list.
-A candidate is kept only if all of the following conditions are met:

-1.  **Valid Birth Time**: The `At` field must be present and in a valid `H:MM` or `HH:MM` format.
+The script filters the raw candidate list based on a sequence of strict criteria:
+1.  **Duplicate Check**: The script first identifies and removes any duplicate entries based on a combination of a normalized name and birth date, ensuring each individual is processed only once.
+2.  **Validation Status**: It then keeps only candidates with a `Status` of `OK` in the validation report.
+This single check implicitly confirms that the candidate has a valid Wikipedia page and a confirmed death date.
-2.  **Birth Year**: The birth year must be between 1900 and 1999, inclusive.
+3.  **Birth Time & Year**: It further filters the list to include only those with a validly formatted birth time (`HH:MM`) and a birth year between 1900 and 1999, inclusive.
-3.  **Verifiable Identity**: The subject must have a corresponding and verifiable Wikipedia page (as per `filter_adb_raw.csv`).
-4.  **Confirmed Death**: The subject must have a confirmed death date (as per `filter_adb_raw.csv`).
-5.  **Unique Entry**: The subject must not be a known duplicate (as per `filter_adb_raw.csv`).

-This initial pass reduces the sample to 6,193 candidates.
-The script then performs the final selection using the eminence scores from `eminence_scores.csv`.
+This initial filtering pass produces a pool of viable candidates.
+The script then performs the final selection using the eminence scores.
 To ensure a fully deterministic and reproducible outcome, a two-level sorting logic is applied: candidates are first ranked in descending order by their eminence score.
 To break any ties, candidates with the same score are then sorted in ascending order by their original Astro-Databank Raw Number (ARN).

-A concurrent analysis using LLM-estimated Big Five (OCEAN) personality scores revealed that trait variance became negligible for candidates ranked below the top 5,400 by eminence.
-To optimize for both high recognition and personality differentiation, a conservative cutoff was chosen.
-The script applies this by selecting the **top 5,000** individuals from the final deterministic ranking.
-Its final output is the `data/adb_filtered_5000.txt` file, which serves as the clean input for the next preparation stage.
+Finally, the script selects the **top 5,000** individuals from this ranked list.
+Its output is the `data/adb_filtered_5000.txt` file, which serves as the clean input for the next preparation stage.

-### Step 2: Formatting for Solar Fire Import
+### Step 3: Formatting for Solar Fire Import

 The process of formatting the 5,000 selected subjects for import into the Solar Fire astrology software is automated by the `src/prepare_sf_import.py` script.